 How many CSP do I need?
-The average woman uses about 6 pads a day whether they use cloth or disposables, so it depends on how often you are able to wash them and how light or heavy your flow is, some ladies wash daily, some mid cycle and some at the end of their cycle.
+The average person uses about 6 pads a day whether they use cloth or disposables, so it depends on how often you are able to wash them and how light or heavy your flow is, some wash daily, some mid cycle and some at the end of their cycle.
 Please bare in mind a cloth pad air drying time which is 12-24hrs depending on the temperature of your home.

 How often do I have to change my CSP?
 You change as you do disposables as and when you feel the need to.

 CSP won't work for me as I have a heavy flow?
 Even more reason to use CSP as CSP are far more absorbent than any disposable.
-Many CSP users suffer from Endo, PCOS and other illnesses that cause a heavy flow.
+Many CSP users suffer from Endo, PCOS and other conditions that cause a heavy flow.